infrasonicaudio/Infrasonic-VCV/doc/WarpCore/README.md

 first output, but rather a similar-but-different complex output waveform, since the phasor wrapping applies differently to the cosine than it does to the sine.
 (Hint: this sounds pretty cool when used as a "right" output for stereo processing).
-The second output may also be optionally configured to produce a pure wave at the same fundamental frequency as the carrier, a sine sub-oscillator one octave below the carrier, or to direclty output the distorted and modulated phasor.
+The second output may also be optionally configured to produce a pure sine wave at the same fundamental frequency as the carrier, a sine sub-oscillator one octave below the carrier, or to direclty output the distorted and modulated phasor.

 ## Controls